MarcelTarbier/single-cell_miRNA_variation_and_function/README.md

 ## Quantification tools:

-In this folder you can find two custom scripts that were used for the preprocessing: exonize and quantify (by Sebastian Mackowiak).
+In the folder "quantification tools" you can find two custom scripts that were used for the preprocessing: exonize and quantify (by Sebastian Mackowiak).
-Their use is described in detail in the Methods section of the paper.
+Their use is described in detail in the Methods section of the paper (bioRxiv: https://www.biorxiv.org/content/10.1101/2024.03.24.586475v1).

 Example commands:
 ```